StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ### Layouts

 Each component can be associated with various technologies or protocols such as k8s, networking, runtime environments (e.g., JVM), protocols (HTTP, AMQP), etc.
 Consequently, a multitude of different metrics can be displayed for each component.
-For easier readability, Rancher Observability can organize these charts into tabs and sections.
+For easier readability, SUSE Observability can organize these charts into tabs and sections.
 To display a chart (`MetricBinding`) within a specific tab or section, you need to configure the layout property.
 Any MetricsBinding without a specified layout will be displayed in a tab and section named `Other`.